-Thousands of euros Remuneration accruing in favour of the Board of Directors in the financial year 8,085 Funds accumulated by current directors through long-term savings systems with consolidated economic rights 1,938 Funds accumulated by current directors through long-term savings systems with non-consolidated economic rights 187 Funds accumulated by former directors through long-term savings systems 0
+Thousands of euros Remuneration accruing in favour of the Board of Directors in the financial year 6,652 Funds accumulated by current directors through long-term savings systems with consolidated economic rights 0 Funds accumulated by current directors through long-term savings systems with non-consolidated economic rights 518 Funds accumulated by former directors through long-term savings systems 0

-The total remuneration received by the Board of Directors in 2023 totals 10,210 thousands of euros.
-Note that the difference between the total remuneration Annual Report on Remuneration of Directors, contained in table C.1.c) of said report, and this report is because the 187 thousand of euros are not consolidated for the said remuneration report purposes.
+The total remuneration received by the Board of Directors in 2024 totals 7,170 thousands of euros.
+Note that the difference between the total remuneration contained in the Annual Report on Remuneration of Directors, contained in table C.1.c) of said report, and that contained in this report is because the 518 thousand of euros are not consolidated for the purposes of the Annual Report on Remuneration of Directors.
 The Board of Directors has no accumulated funds for: